 I really enjoyed this, and it resonated a lot.
 I like to think that personally every £/$ I spend is a vote, which is hopefully put towards a good cause – that also works with businesses too.
 Rand mentioned how giving money to Jeff Bezos has no impact because it doesn’t get spent.
 And I quoted James Altucher who says every $1 you spend locally is $5 for the economy, because they re-distribute multiple times.
 I think this is a really important message which should be getting a lot more attention.

-There’s so much more we could have dug into further I’m sure, but I found this a really interesting discussion on Rand/Sparktoro’s purpose in what they’re trying to build and be an extension of the tool that helps, how the tool can genuinely help marketers to be smarter, and how to do good in the world where your influence.
+There’s so much more we could have dug into further I’m sure, but I found this a fascinating discussion on Rand/Sparktoro’s purpose in what they’re trying to build and be an extension of the tool that helps, how the tool can genuinely help marketers to be smarter, and how to do good in the world where your influence.